automl/SMAC3/doc/manual.rst

 - instances and instance-features.
 - ConfigurationSpace and parameters
 - what output-directory to use, etc.
-We provide a list of possible options in the scenario_.a
+We provide a list of possible options in the scenario_.

 The initialization of a scenario in the code uses the same keywords as a scenario-file, which we used in the branin example.

-To evaluate the "leading ones" function, we register it with the TargetAlgorithmFunction evaluator (TAE_).
+To evaluate the "leading ones" function, we register it with the TargetAlgorithmFunction evaluator (TAE).

     .. code-block:: python